ovh/docs/pages/public_cloud/compute/local-zones-capabilities-limitations/guide.en-au.md

 ## Capabilities and limitations

-All instance features which aren't listed here, like rebooting instances or Object Storage support will be released in the next couple months as the goal is to support the entire features set which is supported in global regions.
+All instance features which are not yet available in Local Zones will be implemented in the next months.
+Our goal is to support the entire feature set that is already available in global regions as soon as possible.

 ## Feedback